Apps

 Running apps

-command in the terminal, the "Run App" feature in the Tower UI, or the REST API to execute (initiate a run) an app.
+You can use the tower run command in the terminal, the "Run App" feature in the Tower UI, or the REST API to execute (initiate a run) an app.
 Learn more about it in the Runs section.

 More examples

-You can find more examples in the tower-examples repository on Github.
+You can find more examples in the tower-examples repository on GitHub.